 I booked a tour through Killarney Day Tour, which delivered me to to Kate Kearney’s Cottage.
 From there I walked to Lord Brandon’s Cottage, caught a boat across the lake (about an hour ride) to Ross Castle, where a bus waited to return us to our departure point.
 The trip can be done in reverse as well.

 For those who don’t want to walk, bicycle tours are available, and jaunting car tours can be booked as well, but note the jaunting cars don’t seem to stop along the route, but need to be booked at the beginning of the journey.
 The entire journey from beginning to end took about six hours (including the boat ride).

 5. Drive the Ring of Kerry and discover a little bit of everything

 The Ring of Kerry is one of the most famous destinations in Ireland and Killarney happens to be the perfect starting point for the 110 mile scenic tour around the Iveragh Peninsula.
 Along the way visitors will find castles, charming towns, and breathtaking views.
-Be sure to stop at Ladies View, Torc Waterfall, Kenmare, Staigue Fort, Derrynane Beach, Portmagee, Valentia, and Skellig Rocks.
+Inveragh Peninsula things to do include the Ladies View, Torc Waterfall, Kenmare, Staigue Fort, Derrynane Beach, Portmagee, Valentia, and Skellig Rocks.
 Expect winding roads, historical sites, and a lot of traffic, but it’s a must see for all visitors to the area.

 6. Step back in time at Muckross House and Gardens